phptailors/libraries/docs/master/_sources/packages/singleton-library/testing-singleton.rst.txt

 Testing Singleton
 =================

-To easily ensure that your class looks like and behaves like a singleton, you may use facilities provided by ``phptailors/singleton-testing`` package:
+To ensure that your class looks like and behaves like a singleton, you may use facilities provided by ``phptailors/singleton-testing`` package:

 .. code-block:: shell